fractaledmind/chaotic_job/README.md

   job1_callstack = trace(job1)
   job2_callstack = trace(job2)

-  pattern = job1_callstack.to_a.zip(job2_callstack.to_a).flatten(1)
+  schedule = job1_callstack.to_a.zip(job2_callstack.to_a).flatten(1)

   ChaoticJob::Journal.reset!

-  race = run_race([job1, job2], pattern: pattern)
+  race = run_race([job1, job2], schedule: schedule)

   assert_equal [1.1, 2.1, 1.2, 2.2, 1.3, 2.3], ChaoticJob.journal_entries
   assert race.success?
-  assert_equal pattern, race.executions
+  assert_equal schedule, race.executions
 end
 ```

-By zipping together the two job's callstacks, we created an _ordered_ and _exhaustive_ execution pattern that defines a particular race condition.
+By zipping together the two job's callstacks, we created an _ordered_ and _exhaustive_ execution schedule that defines a particular race condition.
 By passing our jobs and that execution pattern to the `run_race` method, we are able to deterministically execute that exact linear sequence of concurrent execution events, thus mimicing a real race condition in production.

-The `run_race` helper works with any collection of job instances and an _ordered_ and _exhaustive_ execution pattern.
-As demonstrated in the example above, the best way to produce such a `pattern` is to `trace` the callstack for each job in the collection and then interleave those callstacks in the desired manner.
+The `run_race` helper works with any collection of job instances and an _ordered_ and _exhaustive_ execution schedule.
+As demonstrated in the example above, the best way to produce such a `schedule` is to `trace` the callstack for each job in the collection and then interleave those callstacks in the desired manner.
 By using the `trace` helper, you can ensure that you produce an ordered and exhaustive callstack that is likewise minimally large (`ChaoticJob` only traces the `call`, `line`, and `return` events from Ruby's `TracePoint`).

 As the example also shows, the `ChaoticJob::Race` instance returned from the `run_race` helper provides two public readers for use in assertions.
-The `#success?` boolean communicates whether the actual execution flow perfectly matched the passed `pattern` (in the example, the two assertions are thus redundant).
+The `#success?` boolean communicates whether the actual execution flow perfectly matched the passed `schedule` (in the example, the two assertions are thus redundant).
 The `#executions` reader returns the ordered array of actual execution events, allowing you to see how `ChaoticJob` actually executed your concurrent jobs' events.

 #### Exhaustive Race Simulations